schneids111/EMAuxiliary-Workflow/README.md

 ### 2. Using the Tutorials

-Step 1: Run relevant pieces of the notebook Step1_EMA_DataPrep.Rmd to reconstruct or simulate your EMA dataset and create ema_prepared.csv.
+Step 1: Run relevant pieces of the notebook Step1_EMA_DataPrep.Rmd to reconstruct or simulate your EMA dataset.

-Step 2: Run Step2_AuxEval.Rmd using ema_prepared.csv as input.
-This will output ranked candidate auxiliaries.
+Step 2: Run Step2_AuxEval.Rmd using your prepared data as input.
+This will generate detailed information and heatmaps showing how candidate auxiliaries relate to missingness and focal model variables.

 Step 3: Use the EMAuxiliary() function (located in functions/EMAuxiliary.R) to generate a Blimp model that includes your selected auxiliaries.
 Run Step3_ExamplesEMAuxiliary.Rmd for tutorial.